-Roasted Eggplant and Tomato Sauce Stacks – A delicious combination of sweet, roasted eggplants topped with a perfectly textured tomato sauce and gooey mozzarella cheese!
+These Roasted Eggplant and Tomato Sauce Stacks are a delicious combination of sweet, roasted eggplants topped with a perfectly textured tomato sauce and gooey mozzarella cheese!

 THIS stuff is Ah-may-zing!

 I SO meant to post this on Monday to fit the whole Meatless Monday theme, but I was SO sidetracked by all other blog stuff that Monday came and went, and my eggplants stayed behind.

 BUT, never fear, Wordless Wednesday is here, which is yet another “theme” that I can’t ever follow.
 Telling me not to talk is like telling me not to eat.
 Ain’t gonna happen.

 My first goal with this post is to convince you to love eggplants.
 And that they are not bitter.
 Well, yes, they are, but only if they’re old.
 And not salted.

 Secondly, I want to get you to truly enjoy veggie dinners without the meat.
 You can do it!!

 Sidenote: Every time, and I mean every.dang.time, that I say “You can do it!”, I think of Rob Schneider on The Waterboy.
 Accent and all. 🙂 Know what I’m talking ’bout?
 I hope!